-Early in 2020, Graham Fire & Rescue received an improved rating from the Washington State Surveying and Rating Bureau, putting the fire district in the top 10% of fire departments rated in Washington.
+In early 2020, Graham Fire & Rescue received an improved rating from the Washington State Surveying and Rating Bureau, putting the fire district in the top 10% of fire departments rated in Washington.
 This improved rating means lower fire insurance premiums on homes and businesses.

 On November 3, 2020, thanks to the support of voters in Fire District 21, Graham Fire & Rescue passed Proposition 1: Benefit Charge.
 The Benefit Charge provides sustainable and stable funding for fire and emergency medical services for residents by diversifying Fire District revenues to include a funding source other than property taxes.

 Today, Graham Fire & Rescue provides fire and emergency medical services to nearly 70,000 residents, businesses and properties covering 70 square miles of south central Pierce County, including the communities of Frederickson, Spanaway, South Hill, Graham and Kapowsin.
 106 dedicated firefighters and paramedics work out of the five 24/7 staffed and one volunteer fire station located in the District.